 Figure 6.x.2-1.
 Procedure for of NF discovery and selection

 NWDAF or ASF (AI/ML Support Function as a new NF), with the capability to participate as VFL clients, registers its NF profile with the NRF.
 This profile may include VFL capability information indicating whether it can support training for VFL, VFL capability type information (i.e., “VFL server or VFL client), the NWDAF NF Type, Analytics ID(s), Address information of NWDAF, Service Area, and Time interval supporting VFL.
-If NWDAF is a VFL client, it requires the NWDAF to have the capability to perform ML model training with ML models provided by the AF or a Third Party, serving as a VFL server, as a new functionality.
+If NWDAF is a VFL client, it requires the NWDAF to have the capability to perform ML model training with ML models provided by the AF, serving as a VFL server, as a new functionality.

 NOTE 1: A VFL server is considered to be an VFL active participant that owns the label information, while VFL clients refers to the rest of VFL participants that do not own labels but participate in the training process.